Earlestown railway station: Beeching

+Electrification

+The original south to north west coast route, using the east curve, was electrified at at the same time as the shorter route using the Winwick cut-off at the end of July 1973.

 The remaining parts of the station were electrified as part of the North West electrification, which was announced in July 2009.
 This project saw the original West Coast Main Line electrification joined to the Manchester to Liverpool electrification at the east and south sides of Earlestown station.
 This electrification work was completed in February 2015.